-- The company is a closed-ended investment company, incorporated in Guernsey, whose shares are listed on The International Stock Exchange. - We conducted our audit of the financial statements based on information provided by the administrator and secretary, Apex Fund and Corporate Services (Guernsey) Limited, to whom the directors delegated the provision of certain administrative and accounting functions. - We engaged with our PwC valuation expert to challenge the valuations of the investments held by the company.
-Challenges raised were based on market information and industry knowledge and expertise.
+- The company is a closed-ended investment company, incorporated in Guernsey, whose shares are listed on The International Stock Exchange. - We conducted our audit of the financial statements based on information provided by the administrator and secretary, Apex Fund and Corporate Services (Guernsey) Limited, to whom the directors delegated the provision of certain administrative and accounting functions.

-We have carried out our audit work in Jersey.
-We tailored the scope of our audit, and structured our audit team to incorporate support from our PwC valuation expert, taking into account the nature and industry sector of the assets held within the investment portfolio; the involvement of third parties referred to above and the accounting processes and controls.
+- For each Special Purpose Vehicle ("SPV"), we inspected the composition of the Net Asset Value ("NAV") and assessed if the valuation was determined by a reasonable valuation approach in accordance with a market supported valuation standard. - We have carried out our audit work in Jersey.
+We tailored the scope of our audit, and structured our audit team to incorporate support from our PwC valuation expert, taking into account the nature and industry sector of the underlying assets held within the investment portfolio; the involvement of third parties referred to above and the accounting processes and controls.